 Doing this now will save you a lot of time later!
 There are instructions on the website for how to sync the calendar to your smartphone.

-The last 30-40 minutes of each after-school practice is typically when the band will do a full run through of their marching show.
-It is exciting to watch these and see the progression of the show over the season as they learn more of the show.
+The last 30-40 minutes of each after-school practice is typically when the band will do a full run-through of their marching show.
+It is exciting to watch these and see the progression of the show over the season as they learn more about the show.
 We encourage you to stop by early when you are picking up your student and watch the end of a practice.
 The band program has some of the hardest working kids on campus.
 You’ll understand why after you watch a few practices.

-We look forward to a fun and successful year with the Sound of Liberty Marching Band and Colorguard.
+We look forward to a fun and successful year with the Sound of Liberty Marching Band & Colorguard.
 If you have any questions at all, please do not hesitate to contact us.
 All contact information is available on the band website.
 Go Patriots!

 A great way to know what is going on with the Band & Colorguard is to attend the booster meetings.
 Booster meetings are scheduled approximately every four weeks.
 Please consult the band calendar for all booster meeting dates.
 These dates are made available at the beginning of every school year.
 We will send you a reminder when meetings are coming up via email.